OPCFoundation/opcua-webapi-dotnet/docs/DefaultApi.md

 <a id="republish"></a>
 # **Republish**
-> RepublishResponse Republish (RepublishRequest? republishRequest = null)
+> RepublishResponse Republish (RepublishRequest republishRequest = null)